CPS353-Suny-New-Paltz/project-starter-code-johncavanaugh426-source/README.md

 The output is a string of all the numbers seen during the computation

 Example input and output:
 Input: 6
 Output: 6,3,10,5,16,8,4,2,1

 The current thread limit is 8

-Checkpoint 8 Benchmark Info"
+Checkpoint 8 Benchmark Info:
 The benchmark tests run large batches of Collatz computations across several versions of the compute engine:

 Original ComputeEngineAPIImpl
 Fast FastComputeEngineAPIImpl
 Optimized ComputeEngineOptimizedAPIImpl
 Ultra Fast ComputeEngineAPIUltraFastImpl

 Each benchmark run evaluates thousands of Collatz sequences and logs the timing results.